glencjones/doom-exwm/README.md

 Like I say a bit rough first cut, will try to improve documentation as I go.

-will revist EXWM, Doom and Edwina navigation maps to merge them.
+will revisit EXWM, Doom and Edwina navigation maps to merge them.